SlobodanNinkov/SlobodanNinkov/_posts/2025-12-12-docker-network-setup.md

 ---

 layout: post
-title: How to setup docker network in a few lines
+title: How to configure two or more docker containers to exchange data
 subtitle:
 comments: true
 mathjax: true